mixbytes/hardhat-modify-storage-examples/README.md

 Сonclusion
 ==========

+In this article:

-In this article, we have analyzed several examples of how to find slots for different types of variables in Ethereum state, how to read and modify their values.
-We looked at how to modify `public address`, `public mapping(address => uint)` and `private address[]` in such contracts as USDT, USDC and Aave.
+1) we have analyzed several examples of how to find slots for different types of variables in Ethereum state
+2) we managed to read and modify their values
+3) we demonstrated modifying `public address`, `public mapping(address => uint)` and `private address[]` in such contracts as USDT, USDC and Aave
+4) we changed the code of the already deployed contract

-This tricks will definitely help you in preparing and demonstrating working exploits.
+These tricks will definitely help you in preparing and demonstrating working exploits.
 And if you're not a whitehat but a developer then this will definitely help you in writing integration tests.

 Good luck!